elaine-chen-brown/CS1320-final-project/README.md

 - changed to preload 15 then get 10 at a time
 - added infinite scroll to category pages

+#### CMS Frontend Notes
+- Current functionality
+    - Dashboard
+        - "Article" link under create directs to write_new
+        - "Article" link under edit directs to edit
+    - Edit
+        - Published and/or draft articles listed
+        - Clicking an article directs to write_new
+        - "Write new" button directs to write_new
+- TODO for backend
+    - dashboard.hbs
+        - Fill in href values depending on which links you want to use
+        - Note: can take out some if we don't use them, like ones having to do with issues
+    - dashboard.js
+        - Handle logout
+    - edit.js
+        - Replace static values with values gotten from database queries
+    - login.js
+        - Handle login

+#### 04/08
+- added login, dashboard, and edit pages
+- implemented routing and links between pages
+- restyled write_new to match

 #### 4/8
 - package for doing social media sharing
 - facebook + twitter error bc hosting locally - need to setup hosting before testing those